 HJS22 HARDWARE

-The first drawing I made was from the CPU front panel which dates back to the 29th of February 1976.
+The first drawing I made was the CPU front panel which dates back to the 29th of February 1976.
 I was forced to make this drawing by my

 school teacher before he allowed me to use the school workshop to make the front panel.